phuongtrinhsmile2307/Online-Retail-RFM-Analysis-Project/README.md

 **Model the tables:** Create a relationship between the RFM table — RFM score column and the Segment scores table — scores column.

 ## **Analysis & Visualization**
+Here’s a the report created for this task.